-- WANTED posters displayed around the school - The use of target achieved and well done stamps and stickers in children's books - Children displaying stickers for achievement on their clothing - A weekly newsletter to all parents which details and uses photographs to celebrate success - Special Headteacher and Deputy Headteacher stickers to commend excellent work - Large photographs of the children at work displayed through the school - Photographs of the times the children have been in the local newspaper displayed in the school - Special letters of thanks displayed in the school - Whole class rewards - Special assemblies such as class and music assemblies.
+- WANTED posters displayed around the school - The use of target achieved and well done stamps and stickers in children's books - Children displaying stickers for achievement on their clothing - A weekly newsletter to all parents which details and uses photographs to celebrate success - Special Headteacher and Deputy Headteacher stickers to commend excellent work - Large photographs of the children at work displayed through the school - Special letters of thanks displayed in the school - Whole class rewards - Special assemblies such as class and music assemblies. - Children's University Learning outside of school.